rbuchberger/objective_elements/README.md

 `.(attribute_name) = value`
 - Example: `img.attributes.src = 'happy-baby.jpg'`
 - Same as above.
 Similar to `.replace(attribute)`.
 Interestingly, `method = ` and `class = ` both
   work (`.class` is defined on the basic object class, but `.class=` is not.).
-That said, you probably shouldn't use them because it will be confusing to understand later.
+Still, you probably shouldn't use them.

+**Missing methods are forwarded from elements to their attributes, so you can do this:**

+- Example: `img.src # returns 'angry-baby.jpg'`
+- Example: `img.src = 'grumpy-baby.jpg'`

 ### SingleTag Properties:

  #### element
  - String
  - Mandatory
- - Which type of tag it is, such as 'hr' or 'img'
+ - Which type of tag, such as 'hr' or 'img'

  #### attributes
  - Instance of the class described above.